 - At least 1 letter of recommendation, with contact information, from someone who can attest to your academic ability, work ethic, and/or interest in sciences.
 For example: Tribal leader, teacher, school counselor, employer, volunteer group leader, etc.

-Submit your application and required documents to email@example.com or by mail to USRT.
-Application packages will be reviewed by the USRT Scholarship Committee and a decision will be made by August 15, 2017.
-Applicants will be notified soon after August 15th regarding the Committee’s decision.
+Submit your application and required documents to firstname.lastname@example.org or by mail to USRT.
+Application packages will be reviewed by the USRT Scholarship Committee.